This video is part of the Meet the Locals series that was originally shown on TVNZ.

 New Zealand is known as a ‘land of birds’, but we do have one type of mammal, the ancient and tiny native bats.
 This video takes you into the batcave to meet these elusive and mysterious animals.

-This video introduces the Maud Island frog, one of only four native frogs in New Zealand.
-These unusual frogs don’t croak, have no webbing between their toes and there are no tadpoles.
+This video from the Meet the Locals series, introduces the Maud Island frog, one of only four native frogs in New Zealand.

 This video takes you to Turakina Beach, one of the largest sand dune systems left in New Zealand.
 Find out why this area is nicknamed ‘the Gold Coast’ and learn about the native pingao plant.